Men's Health

 Testicular cancer

-Testicular cancer is the #1 cancer in younger guys aged 15-35 (Ministry of Health), but is however highly curable when caught early.
-Get to know what's normal for you, so if you notice a change – or that something doesn't feel right – you'll know to act on it.
+Testicular cancer is the #1 cancer in younger males aged 15-35 (Ministry of Health), but is highly curable when caught early.
+The most important thing is to be familiar what's normal for you, so if you notice a change – or that something doesn't feel right – you'll know to act on it.

 Regularly examining your testicles (balls) will help you know what your normal is, so you are more likely to notice changes early.
 They should feel smooth and firm.
 Sensitive, but not painful.
 Look for unusual changes over time.
 Stuff like swelling, a lump on your testicle, or changes in size, shape or consistency.

 It’s important to note that unusual swelling or soreness doesn’t automatically mean something's wrong.
 Lumps and swelling in your testicles are fairly common and there are many reasons why it might happen.
 Rather than jumping to conclusions, take action and see your doctor straight away.
-If something shows up that needs more attention, the fact that you’ve taken action early can make a huge difference.
+Early action can make a huge difference in prognosis if further attention is required.

 For more information on symptoms, treatment, and a guide on how to check your testicles, see Testicular Cancer NZ.